null-origin/nore-ai/docs/cycles/cycle-9/README.md

 * **Deferred finality:** big commitments are postponed; temporary measures dominate.
 * **Constraint-as-stability:** the field feels calmer because it is more bounded.

-**Signals (what to watch for)**

-* Rules tighten; permissions narrow.
-* Scheduling, budgets, and interpersonal bandwidth become explicit constraints.
-* People stop debating ideals and start negotiating thresholds.
-* “Not now” becomes the dominant decision shape.

 ---

 ## Phase 9.2 — Load Sorting